xinwhyi/yolo-tf2/README.md

     aug.create_sequences(sequences)  # check the docs
     aug.augment_photo_folder()

-After augmentation you'll find augmented images in the Data > Photos folder or the folder you specified(if you did specify one)
+After augmentation you'll find augmented images in the data > photos folder or the folder you specified(if you did specify one)

 And you should find 2 csv files in the Output folder: